Hamm01/Course-Selling-contract/README.md

     - A Front End React project where user can go Connect a Wallet like metamask, trustwallet etc... and make a payment

-    - After Succesful payment from user using wallet , the user will given access to the course or particular files.
+    - After Succesful payment from user using wallet, the user will given access to the course or particular files.

-    - A backend written in node that will watch the contract and for successful transaction on Ethererum mainnet . it will provide the user access to course.
+    - A backend written in node that will watch the contract and for successful transaction on Ethererum mainnet. it will provide the user access to course.